 Look at your rising dough every 30 minutes or so and when it is about twice its original size, you’re ready for the next step.
 Here's a good test: Push your finger into the dough about one-half to three-quarters of an inch.
 If you can see the dough spring back and fill the hole within Shaping and Baking

-Push your closed fist gently into the middle of the dough all the way This is called ‘punching down’ the dough and serves to
+Push your oiled closed fist gently into the middle of the dough down This is called ‘punching down’ the dough and serves to